Configuring Bazel CI to Test Bazel Rules for Remote Execution

 docker://gcr.io/<project-id>/<custom-container-name> @sha256:<sha256sum>

-file with the platform rule, place it within
+Once you have created a BUILD file with the platform rule, place it within

 your project tree.
-For example, /platforms/BUILD
+For example, /platforms/BUILD.

 Configuring Buildkite

-Add the appropriate build_flag
+Add the appropriate build_flag and test_flag entries to the

-file in your rbe_ubuntu1604
+.bazelci/presubmit.yml file in your rbe_ubuntu1604 config to switch your

 builds to using your custom container.